Trek explores Keli plateau - a rocky piece of land west of Georgian Military Highway.

 You need to reach the saddle between both volcanoes - in the beginning, traverse the southern slopes of Higher Khorisar and then start climbing; the path is quite apparent.

-Saddle between Higher and Lesser Khorisar lies at the elevation of 3220m and provides a nice view over sharp granite peaks to the south.
+The saddle between Higher and Lesser Khorisar lies at the altitude of 3220m and provides a nice view over sharp granite peaks to the south.
 But you are not yet at the actual Khorisar pass -

 Khorisar pass lies at the elevation of 3429m.
 From there, you can already see the Kelitsadi lake to the west.
-Descent is steep and quite problematic as you have to hike down through the loose boulder field.
+The descent is steep and quite problematic as you have to hike down through the loose boulder field.
 Navigating this field is arduous, very time consuming and at times downright dangerous.
-Finally, after 1,5km you will reach the source of the river White Aragvi.
+Finally, after 1,5km you will reach the riverbed of White Aragvi river (often dry).
 Cross it and continue west, traversing northern slopes of Sherkhota volcano.
-After another 2km, you will come to the Kelitsadi lake - it will be also your source of water so better have some water filters or other water treatment tools ready.
+After another 2km, you will come to the Kelitsadi lake - it will be your source of water so better have water filters or other water treatment tools ready.

 Day 3: Kelitsadi lake - Ketrisi village distance 11.5 km, 753m and 1681m

-On the following section, you need to be careful since it goes very close to the "occupation line" - if you lose your way here, climb the wrong pass and venture into South Ossetian territory, you may end up in Tskhinvali prison.
+Once leaving the lake, you need to be careful since the trail goes very close to the "occupation line" - if you lose your way here, climb the wrong pass and venture into South Ossetian territory, you may end up in Tskhinvali prison.

 So, let's do it.
 Bypass the Kelitsadi lake from the north (or take a stroll around it, as you wish) and head north-west, towards the High Esi pass.

-You need to overcome some 350m of elevation, the terrain is mostly composed of screes.
-The pass lies at the altitude of 3435m and offers superb views of Kazbeg massif to the north.
+You need to overcome some 350m of elevation, the terrain is mostly composed of screes which make the climb uncomfortable.
+The pass lies at the altitude of 3435m and offers superb views of Kazbeg massif to the north as well as of the mountains and lake behind.
+Colors of the landscape are particularly striking in the late afternoon.

-which separates both sources of Esi river until you come to their confluence.
-From there, follow the left bank of the river.
-Water has a typical sulfur taste, stinks and doesn’t taste that well.
-In spite of this, however, it is safe to drink if no other spring water is available around.
+From the pass, the trail goes down to the left, along the rock wall.
+Then it disappears in the large boulder field - you need to cross it and reach the source of the Esikomi river.
+Water has a typical sulfur taste, stinks, and doesn’t taste that well.
+Despite this, however, it is safe to drink if no other spring water is available around.

-Eventually, you will come close to the mouth of the valley.
+Finally, you will reach the mouth of the valley.
 Use the wooden bridge to cross to the right bank of the Esi river and Ketrisi village lies right ahead...